deb-intel/GramineTest/Documentation/index.rst

 .. note::  These confidential compute images only run on machines that support Intel SGX.

-:doc:`curated-installation`
+See the :doc:`curated-installation` article for more information.

 Protect your container
 ============================
 Docker images are used to run applications in the cloud.
 The Gramine Shielded Container tool transforms a Docker image into a graminized image that includes the Gramine Library OS and Intel SGX related information.
-It enables you to run a an application on a Docker image and keep it protected.
+It enables you to run an application on a Docker image and keep it protected.

 - :doc:`gsc-installation` - Get an overview of the installation process of a Gramine Shielded Container.
--  `Build a Gramine Docker image <https://gramine.readthedocs.io/projects/gsc/en/latest/>`_ - Run a graminized Docker image.
+-  `Build a Gramine Docker image <https://gramine.readthedocs.io/projects/gsc/en/latest/>`_ - Build a Docker image that contains the Gramine functionality.
--  `Download the Gramine Shielded Container tool <https://github.com/gramineproject/gsc>`_ -
+-  `Download the Gramine Shielded Container tool <https://github.com/gramineproject/gsc>`_ - Protect the Docker image containing the application you want to protect.

 Protect your application
 ==========================

-If you have an existing application you would like to protect with Gramine, this is the option to implement.
+Use this option to protect an exiting application with Gramine.
 Little to no addition modification of your application is needed.

-To protect your application with Gramine, these are the processes to follow:
+These are the processes to follow protect your application with Gramine:

-- :doc:`Install Gramine<devel/building>` - Install Gramine from binaries on to the various supported versions of Ubuntu or install a Docker image with Gramine included.
+- :doc:`Install Gramine<quickstart>` - Install Gramine from binaries on to the various supported versions of Ubuntu or RHEL 8.
 - :doc:`Set up the environment<environment-setup>` - Set up the Gramine environment to work with or without SGX and prepare a signing key.
 - :doc:`Run a sample application<run-sample-application>` - Run a sample application to ensure your environment is running correctly.
-- :doc:`Configure<configuration-index>` - Configuring Gramine involves creating a manifest file, setting up attestation, and performance tuning.
+- :doc:`configuration-index` - Configure Gramine by doing the following: create  a manifest file, set up attestation, and performance tuning.

 Develop Gramine